-048 Councillor Giacomo Arnott Councillor Steve Tucker

-- Receive and note the submissions received during the exhibition period (ATTACHMENT 1). - Endorse the Port Stephens Development Control Plan 2014 Housekeeping (ATTACHMENT 2). - Provide public notice that the amendment to the Port Stephens Development Control Plan 2014 has been approved in accordance with the Environmental Planning and Assessment Regulation 2000. - 4) Undertake further review of Chapter D12 Richardson Road with respect to the western precinct, the need to maintain the proposed road layout and the potential sale of excess Council land in this area.
+048 Councillor Giacomo Arnott Councillor Steve Tucker It was resolved that Council: Receive and note the submissions received during the exhibition period (ATTACHMENT 1).
+Endorse the Port Stephens Development Control Plan 2014 - Housekeeping (ATTACHMENT 2).
+Provide public notice that the amendment to the Port Stephens Development Control Plan 2014 has been approved in accordance with the Environmental Planning and Assessment Regulation 2000.
+Undertake further review of Chapter D12 - Richardson Road with respect to the western precinct, the need to maintain the proposed road layout and the potential sale of excess Council land in this area.